MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-customers.md

 You can do the following for each customer using the **Shopify Customer Template**:

 1. Specify the **Default Customer No.**, which takes priority over the selection in the **Customer Import from Shopify** and **Customer Mapping Type** fields.
 It's used in the imported sales order.
 2. Define the **Customer Template Code**, which is used to create missing customers if **Auto Create Unknown Customers** is enabled.
 If the **Customer Template Code** is empty, then the function uses the **Customer Template Code** defined on the **Shopify Shop Card**.
-3. Define whether prices include VAT/tax for imported orders.
+The system first tries to find a template for the **Contry/Region Code** for the default address.
+If it doesn't find a template, it uses the first address.
-4. In some cases, the **Customer Template Code** defined for a country isn't enough to ensure the correct calculation of taxes (for example, for countries with sales tax).
-In this case, including **Tax Areas** could be a useful addition.
+3. In some cases, the **Customer Template Code** defined for a country isn't enough to ensure correct tax calculations (for example, for countries with sales tax).
+In this case, including **Tax Area** could be a useful addition.
-5. The **Tax Area** field also contains a **Country Code** and **County Name** pair.
+4. The **Tax Area** field also contains a **Country Code** and **County Name** pair.
 This pair is useful when the connector needs to convert a code to a name, or vice versa.

 > [!NOTE]
 > The country codes are ISO 3166-1 alpha-2 country codes.
 Learn more at [Country Code](https://help.shopify.com/en/api/custom-storefronts/storefront-api/reference/enum/countrycode).